Last Updated on January 14, 2021 by Nina Ahmedow

 Several rankings list Vienna as the world’s most livable city.
 But the racist street names in Vienna make you wonder: for whom?!

-On my recent trip to Austria’s capital, some of the street names I saw made me quite angry.
+As you know I always strive to be honest on this blog, and I care deeply about social and political issues.
+So I can’t ignore how angry I got on my recent trip to Austria’s capital at some of the street names I saw.
 They bore the names of known antisemites or involved racist terms.

 Pointing this out might bother some Austrian readers, but it’s simple: these street names are racist and antisemitic and must be changed.
 I will provide a brief introduction as to why in this post.

 Sadly, it’s no surprise that there is still a debate about this in 2019.
 Certain terms are racist.
 Streets should not bear the names of antisemites.
 There is nothing normal about such street names.
 Don’t you agree?

 By now you know that I write about more than merely the fun sides of travel.
 And I hope that’s one of the reasons you read my blog.